mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

       ServiceName: '{{service.name}}_{{service_instance.name}}'
 ```

 > again, there is a bit of naming convention here that needs to be agreed between the developer and the platform team.
 The developers know that when they create a service instance called `test` Proton will add a parameter to the ECS tasks that will allow developers to exec into them for debugging purposes.
 Note that the developer doesn't need to know anything about how to make it happen.
+Similar to the change for the pipeline manual approval, it may make more sense to evaluate the `environment` names rather than the `service instance` names to enforce full control.

 Now that you modified the service instance and pipeline properties, you can push the changes to GitHub.
 Proton should detect a new minor version that you can publish.
 That will become the new `recommended` version: